opensearch-project/documentation-website/_automating-configurations/workflow-templates.md

 # Workflow templates

 OpenSearch provides several workflow templates for some common machine learning (ML) use cases.
-Using a template simplifies complex setups required for use cases like semantic or conversational search.
+Using a template simplifies complex setups and provides many default values for use cases like semantic or conversational search.

 You can specify a workflow template when you call the [Create Workflow API]({{site.url}}{{site.baseurl}}/automating-configurations/api/create-workflow/):